LaunchCodeEducation/data-analysis-curriculum/content/how-to-write-code-terminal/reading/terminal/running-programs/_index.md

 In many cases, typing *ctrl+c* into the terminal will stop a process that is currently running.
 However, if that doesn't work, the `exit` command can also stop a currently running process.

 ## CLI Specific Programs and Tools

-### npm CLI

-There is existing documentation on the npm CLI that you can view here: [npm CLI](https://docs.npmjs.com/cli/v10)

 There are also many other programs and software designed to run within the terminal or cli specifically.
 Below is a fun example.